MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/windows-10-enterprise-breaks-delegation.md

 ## Symptoms

 You can't use linked servers or web sites that delegate credentials to SQL Server in Windows 10.
-Windows 7 and Windows 8 work.
+Windows 7 and Windows 8 users don't have the issue.

 ## Cause